Key Stage 1 School Council

 Key Stage 2 School Council meets every other week where councillors put forward ideas from the classes they represent and make decisions.
-In September, KS2 School Council delivered their own assembly to introduce themselves to the whole school and explain who they are and their role in representing the views of all pupils and to improve their school.
-They also shared the key aims of the council:
+Later this term, KS2 School Council will deliver their own assembly to introduce themselves to the whole school and explain who they are and their role in representing the views of all pupils and to improve their school.
+They will also share the key aims of the council:

 • To make sure that our school is a safe and happy place for children.

 • To make sure that children have a place to voice their concerns.

 • To encourage all children in the school to suggest improvements.